 How Long Will My Whitening Last?

 Our teeth whitening options will all whiten your teeth several shades.
 This whitening is not permanent, however.
 Whatever you were doing to stain your teeth before will stain them again.
-That’s why it’s impossible to gauge how long your teeth will stay white.
+That's why gauging how long your teeth will stay white is impossible.
+Once you do reach your desired tooth shade, maintenance whitening with either in office treatment (yearly) or take home treatment (to be determined by Dr. Fleschler) is necessary to keep your desired white smile.

-Good home hygiene plays a role.
-Twice daily brushing and flossing are important, as are your twice-yearly professional cleanings and exams with Dr. Fleschler.
+Good home hygiene also plays an important role.
+Excellent home care is important, as are your in office professional cleanings and exams with Dr. Fleschler.